elektito/hodhod/README.md

 # Gemplex

-Gemplex is a Gemini server, capable of multiplexing connections to multiple upstream servers, whether based on hostname or path, and also serving static content or running CGI scripts on its own.
+Gemplex is a Gemini server, capable of serving multiple capsules.
+Apart from static content, it also supports serving dynamic content through CGI scripts.

+Gemplex is in pre-pre-alpha stage, meaning it hasn't been written at the time of this writing.
+Development is going to start real soon now, hopefully!
+Check the "Completion Status" section to find out more.

 ## Completion Status

-This is a speculative readme at this point.
-Not everything I write here about is actually implemented.
-Here's a task list to give an idea of what is implemented now, and what is not.
+The following features are planned for Gemplex.

  - [ ] Serve static content
- - [ ] Run CGI scripts
+ - [ ] Serve dynamic content through CGI
- - [ ] Multiplex requests to upstreams based on SNI (supports client certificates)
+ - [ ] Serving multiple capsules using SNI
- - [x] Multiplex requests to upstreams based on URL path (does not support client certificates)
- - [ ] Spartan (plain text) upstream
  - [ ] Prefix routes
- - [ ] Regex rules
  - [ ] URL routes
+ - [ ] Write a more complete documentation available on Gemini

+And maybe later:

- - [ ] Catch-all routes
+ - [ ] Regex routes
- - [ ] Upstreams using UNIX sockets
+ - [ ] Longest match pattern matching

 ## Config File